310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 I cannot wait for the finished product.
 I’m excited to see what kind of ninja attire it will turn out to be♪

 …Huh?
 You want *my* opinion…?
+{% endbubble %}

+{% bubble Shinobu frown %}
 I would not know what to add to this, though.
 All of your design suggestions were very detailed and perfect already, so—

 It isn’t perfect since you have yet to implement my request into the design, you say?
 I see… Hmmm~…

 I wish for the outfit to be like a ninja, so I do not have any other desires beyond that… Hmmm, it is hard to give you an immediate answer.
+{% endbubble %}

+{% bubble Shinobu curious %}
 …You want me to carefully think about it with the rough sketch you plan to make?
+{% endbubble %}

+{% bubble Shinobu fist %}
 Understood!
 It’ll be easier for me to visualize what I want if I have a drawing, so that would be very helpful.

-I’m looking forward to the rough sketch~.
-Well then, Anzu-dono, I shall leave it to you!
+I’m looking forward to the rough sketch~ Well then, Anzu-dono, I shall leave it to you!
 {% endbubble %}

 <div class="msr-location">